Cowboys try many tricks with rookie QB, fall to Eagles 23-9

 Most of the fancy plays didn’t do much, including when DiNucci threw backward to Wilson with the clear intention for the receiver to throw.
 Seeing nothing open, Wilson kept and was tackled for a 1-yard loss.

 The Cowboys kept trying, and probably too long.
-Leading 9-7 in the third quarter from the Philadelphia 26, Wilson was dropped for a 10-yard loss on a reverse.
+Leading 9-7 in the third quarter and driving at Philadelphia 26 after seven straight running plays with Elliott and Tony Pollard gained 43 yards, Wilson was dropped for a 10-yard loss on a reverse.
 Two plays later, Zuerlein missed a 52-yard attempt.

+“When you have a drive and you’re running the ball that good and you do try to hit a play like that, when it doesn’t work it can be frustrating,” McCarthy said.
+“We had some deception in our game plan and we frankly have it in every week.
+Thought we called more of them obviously today.
+Those are plays you try to set up.”

 There was a final trick in the plan when the Cowboys intentionally took a safety so they could have a free kick with a 14-point deficit late in the fourth quarter.
 Chris Jones’ popped up punt was perfect, but Justin March and Joe Thomas whiffed on chances to catch the high bounce, and the Eagles ended up with the ball.

-Through three full games without Prescott and what was the NFL’s No. 1 offense at the time, the Cowboys have one touchdown — in garbage time of a 38-10 loss to Arizona.
+Through three full games without Prescott and what was the NFL’s No. 1 offense at the time, the Cowboys have one touchdown — in garbage time of a 38-10 loss to Arizona two weeks ago.

 Dallas actually got the running game going, which is why the 9-7 halftime lead lasted until late in the third quarter.
-Elliott and Tony Pollard combined for 103 yards on 26 carries, but Elliott still doesn’t have a 100-yard game on his own.
+Elliott and Pollard combined for 103 yards on 26 carries, but Elliott still doesn’t have a 100-yard game on his own.
 The two-time rushing champion has never gone more than two games into a season without a 100-yard day.

+“I thought the run-blocking unit worked very well tonight and particularly when you’re running the ball and they know you’re running it and the productivity that we were able to have was definitely a step in the right direction,” McCarthy said.

 The Cowboys also fixed the biggest problem they’ve had all season: turnover margin.
 Rookie cornerback Trevon Diggs had two interceptions — the first Dallas player with more than one since Jeff Heath five years ago — and Dallas finished plus-2 after coming in with by far the NFL’s worst margin.